Cystic Fibrosis: Prenatal Screening and Diagnosis

 The symptoms of CF can vary in type and severity.
 Many people with CF produce a thick, sticky mucus in their bodies.
-This mucus builds up and clogs the lungs, which makes it hard to breathe and can lead to infection.
-Mucus buildup also can affect the digestive organs, making it hard for the body to break down food and absorb nutrients.
-Most males with CF are sterile and cannot have children.
+This mucus builds up and clogs the lungs.
+This makes it hard to breathe and can lead to infection.
+CF also can make it hard for the body to break down and absorb food.

-The risk of being a CF carrier is increased in families with a history of CF. The risk also is higher in certain races and ethnic groups.
-It occurs more often in non-Hispanic white people than in other racial groups.
-But as our population has become more diverse, it is harder to assign a person to just one ethnicity.
-For this reason, the American College of Obstetricians and Gynecologists recommends offering carrier screening to all women who are thinking about becoming pregnant or are currently pregnant.
+The risk of being a CF carrier is higher in families with a history of CF. The risk also is higher for certain racial and ethnic groups.
+CF occurs more often in non-Hispanic white people than in other racial groups.

 - Testing based on your ethnicity if your ethnic group is known to be at higher risk (ethnic-based screening)